sancheza/financial-analytics/README.md

 This is a Google Sheets function that populates book value in a worksheet for a set of tickers.

 #### Usage
 Create a Google worksheet with stock tickers in one column and a trigger cell used for activating the function in another.
 In the demo below, tickers are housed in column A and the trigger cell is N2.
+The trigger cell is useful if you are using a free API with limits.
+If not, feel free to remove it.

 The function will populate the cell in which it is called as well as the two to the right of it.
-See cell I2 in the demo below.
+See cells I2 throught I4 in the demo below.

 ```Dependencies: Google Sheets, Financial Modeling Prep (FMP) free API key```[(get it here)](https://financialmodelingprep.com)